 A man cutting a sheet of plywood with a Bosch circular saw.

-Hardwood plywood is made from oak, maple, poplar, and walnut trees.
+Hardwood plywood is made from oak, maple, poplar, birch, and walnut trees.
 It is designed for demanding end uses.
 Having between three and seven layers, hardwood plywood is characterized by its excellent strength, stiffness, and durability.
 Hardwood plywood has outstanding surface hardness, making it damage and wear resistant.
 This tough exterior makes it a choice for packing cases, speaker boxes, and furniture.

-Softwood plywood is usually made either of Douglas fir, pine, Southern yellow pine, poplar and whitewood and is typically used for exterior frame sheathing, roof sheathing, and sub-flooring.
+Softwood plywood is usually made either of Douglas fir, pine, Southern yellow pine, and whitewood and is typically used for exterior frame sheathing, roof sheathing, and sub-flooring.
 Softwood plywood is also ideal for projects like sheds, plant boxes, doghouses, and shelving.